 Per capita spending is an incomplete metric because it doesn’t provide any information about a state’s demographics, its policy decisions, administrative procedures, or the choices its residents make.
 Spending on higher education is driven by the number of students in two- and four- year public universities as well as the cost of college.

 For example, California has lots of students in public schools relative to its population and higher payroll and nonpayroll costs (after accounting for tuition and fees), leading to higher spending per capita.
-Low spending per-capita states, such as New Jersey, have sometimes offset high payroll costs by hiring fewer employees per student or spending less per student on nonpayroll functions.5 They also may have more students enrolled in non-public universities.
+Low spending per-capita states, such as New Jersey, have sometimes offset high payroll costs by hiring fewer employees per student or spending less per student on nonpayroll functions.5 They also often have more students enrolled in non-public universities.

 Spending per full-time equivalent student (FTES) can provide a more nuanced picture because it reflects the spending on students who are enrolled in higher education.
 According to the National Center for Education Statistics, public higher education enrollment has been increasing since 1980.